 This page is dedicated to published and unpublished poets.

 I am Kim Phillips-Morgan, a poet from Montgomery, Alabama.
 The loudest voice in my writing comes from a life-time living with mental illness.
 My poetry also comes from a vast array of experiences, from Montgomery to Atlanta and, finally, Guatemala.
-This collection contains four pieces including a bit of darkness, a little love, some Borderline Personality Disorder and HOPE.
+This collection contains pieces including a bit of darkness, a little love, some Borderline Personality Disorder, and HOPE.
 I am pursuing the publication of a chapbook, as yet Untitled.
 Thank you for letting me share with you!

 Pulling you from here to there, from black to white

 This is a love song from me, baby,

 There is a tree where hope lives